Related Topics: Assessment | Transition

 Students receiving special education services are no longer permitted to be exempted from the state assessment program and must take the assessment instrument that the ARD committee has determined is appropriate.
 Information regarding the state assessment instrument and the alternate assessment instruments is available on the TEA website at assessment guidance.

-A student who is dismissed from special education services must perform satisfactorily on the general assessment instrument or TAKS, as only students receiving special education are eligible to participate in the TAKS (Accommodated), TAKS-M or TAKS-Alt assessment instruments.
-ARD committees should carefully consider whether a student is capable of passing the statewide exit-level assessment before dismissing the student from special education services.
-An ARD committee should have confidence that a student who is dismissed from special education will be able to successfully complete all of the requirements for high school graduation, including satisfactory performance on the statewide exit-level assessment.
+A student who is dismissed from special education services must perform satisfactorily on general assessments (i.e., Exit-Level TAKS or STAAR®), as only students receiving special education are eligible to participate in alternate assessments based on modified academic achievement standards (AA-MAS) or alternate assessments based on alternate academic achievement standards (AA-AAS), AA-MAS and AA-AAS include TAKS-Modified, STAAR® Modified, and STAAR® Alternate.
+ARD committees should have confidence that a student who is dismissed from special education will be able to successfully complete all of the requirements for high school graduation, including satisfactory performance on exit-level assessments.
+Students who passed accommodated tests while enrolled in a district Special Education program have met the exit-level requirement because an accommodated test is equivalent to a general assessment.

 Statewide High School Transition Network